lloydchang/client-side-canary-deployment/README.md

   - Provides detailed analytics reports in GitHub Actions summaries
   - Implements automatic rollback capability when error thresholds are exceeded

-For more details on the analytics integration, see [ANALYTICS.md](./docs/ANALYTICS.md).
+For more details on the analytics integration, see [docs/ANALYTICS.md](./docs/ANALYTICS.md).

 ## Want More Control?

-The one-line approach works for most cases, but you can [view advanced options in ADVANCED.md](ADVANCED.md).
+The one-line approach works for most cases, but you can view advanced options in [docs/ADVANCED.md](docs/ADVANCED.md).